Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/v2/parsers.md

 ## Introduction

-To load components from the content string, each hook needs a corresponding `HookParser`.
-These are the most important thing that you configure in the [settings]({{ "documentation/v2/configuration#global-settings" | relative_url }}) via the `globalParsers` field when importing the library.
-It expects a `HookParserEntry`-array, which is just a fancy alias for several kinds of possible values.
+To load components from the content string, each hook needs a corresponding <a href="https://github.com/MTobisch/ngx-dynamic-hooks/blob/9b31ba5872a057c33a5464f638ac234fd6144963/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L49" target="_blank">`HookParser`</a>.
+These are the most important thing that you configure in the [settings]({{ "documentation/v2/configuration#global-settings" | relative_url }}) when importing the library.
+It expects a <a href="https://github.com/MTobisch/ngx-dynamic-hooks/blob/9b31ba5872a057c33a5464f638ac234fd6144963/projects/ngx-dynamic-hooks/src/lib/components/outlet/options/parserEntry.ts" target="_blank">`HookParserEntry`</a>-array, which is just a fancy alias for several kinds of possible values.
 Each can either be:

-1. A `SelectorHookParserConfig` object literal.
+1. A <a href="{{ "documentation/v2/parsers#selectorhookparserconfig" | relative_url }}">SelectorHookParserConfig</a> object literal.
-2. A custom `HookParser` instance.
+2. A custom <a href="https://github.com/MTobisch/ngx-dynamic-hooks/blob/9b31ba5872a057c33a5464f638ac234fd6144963/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L49" target="_blank">`HookParser`</a> instance.
-3. A custom `HookParser` class.
+3. A custom <a href="https://github.com/MTobisch/ngx-dynamic-hooks/blob/9b31ba5872a057c33a5464f638ac234fd6144963/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L49" target="_blank">`HookParser`</a> class.
 If this class is registered as a provider in the nearest injector, it will used as a service, otherwise it will be instantiated without constructor arguments.

 Option 1 is the easiest and meant to be used if you simply want to load components like in Angular templates.
 We have actually already used it in the [Quick Start Example]({{ "documentation/v2/quickstart" | relative_url }})!